jacob-haimes/kairos.fm/content/posts/blogposts/chatbots-and-informed-consent/index.md

 ---
 url: /sue-your-ai-therapist-for-malpractice/
-title: "You Should Sue Your AI Therapist for Malpractice"
+title: 'You Should Sue Your "AI Therapist" for Malpractice'
 subtitle: Language model developers are taking advantage of you for the benefit of the shareholders
-summary: Millions of people are using language models for mental health support, and we're already seeing extensive damage.
+summary: Millions are using language models for mental health support, and we're already seeing the damage.
 Why is this happening, and how can we stop it?
 date: 2025-10-27
 lastmod: 2025-10-27
 math: true

 image:
-  caption: 'DataWorker / Janet Turra'
+  caption: 'Isolation / Kathryn Conrad & Digit'
   preview_only: true
-  filename: JanetTurra_DataWorker_1280x1280.png
+  filename: KathrynConrad-DigitIsolation-1280x720.png

 authors:
   - jacobhaimes